-Safeguard Engine Status

-Displays the current mode that CPU utilization stays.
-The possible displayed strings are:

-Exhausted: If the CPU utilization is higher than the configured rising threshold, it will enter Exhausted Mode and Safeguard Engine will take actions.
+Safeguard Engine Status Displays the current mode that CPU utilization stays.
+The possible displayed strings are: Exhausted: If the CPU utilization is higher than the configured rising threshold, it will enter Exhausted Mode and Safeguard Engine will take actions.
 The Safeguard Engine mechanism ceases till the utilization is lower than the falling threshold.
 Normal: The Safeguard Engine is not triggered to take actions.
+Normal.
+The Saleguard Engine is not triggered to take actions.

-77-6 show cpu-protect sub-interface
+89-6 show cpu-protect sub-interface